 The current land uses within the Adams County Noise Overlay Zone are agricultural and rural residential.
-Two residential subdivisions, Stonehouse Farms and a small part of Green Estates, lie within the Noise Overlay Zone (2000 Study - Figure 1).
+Two residential subdivisions, Stonehouse Farms and a small part of Green Estates, lie within the Noise Overlay Zone (see Figure 1).
 The outside boundary of the Noise Overlay Zone was based on the projected 60 Ldn contour for the airport.
-Both subdivisions continue to remain outside of the airport's operating 60 Ldn contour.
+Both subdivisions are now outside of the airport's operating 60 Ldn contour.

 The Adams County 1999 Comprehensive Plan projects that the land uses around the airport will remain the same and states as a matter of policy that agricultural uses will be encouraged around DIA.
-See enclosed Noise Exposure Maps (Figures 1 & 2) for depictions of existing and future land uses as approved by FAA per FAR Part 150 process.
+See Future Land Use Map (Figure 6) developed by Adams County.